What are the different types of flour, why are there so many, and what are they for? I’m here to break it down for you!

-There are a surprising number of flours available these days.
+There are a surprising varieties of flour available these days.
 It’s hard to keep track of how many are even available at this point, and I’m constantly learning about new ones (for example, I’d never heard of mesquite flour until I shared a gingerbread pumpkin ice cream sandwich recipe from my friend Alanna’s cookbook).

 While they share a common name, different types of flour can vary quite a bit in terms of their base ingredients, how those ingredients are processed, and how they’re used in baking.